JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ### Graph traversals
 Traversals systematically explore each node in a graph.
 Each node can be in 1 of three states: unvisted, discovered and visited. unvisted nodes can be added to a list of nodes to explore next.
 Discovered nodes have been added to a list / seen because one of its neighbours was previously visited and visted nodes have been fully explored and can be marked off.

+Practise implementing these.

 #### Bredth first
 Uses a **queue** to decide which node to visit next.
 Visits all adjacent nodes before moving on.
+Similar to dikstra's but slightly different.
+Remember to only add nodes to the queue if they havnt been discovered yet.
+Search ends when all nodes have been visted.

 #### Depth first
 Uses a **stack** to decide which node to visit next.
 Visits all nodes down a path before backtracking.
+Can be done recursively or iteratively.

 ## Trees
 Trees are just graphs with extra rules